 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-Paolo Pierobon: This method allows to measure the spatiotemporal dynamics of the forces applied by B lymphocytes at the immune synapse, and correlate them with the recruitment of specific proteins.
+Paolo Pierobon: This method allows to measure the spatiotemporal distribution of the forces applied by B cells at the immune synapse and correlate them with the recruitment of specific proteins.

 REQUIRED: What is the main advantage of this technique?

-: Traction Force Microscopy using polyacrylamide gels is easy to implement, and this protocol allows to set up quickly the measurement of the mechanical capabilities of many B cells.
+Anita Kumari: Traction Force Microscopy using polyacrylamide gels is easy to implement, and this protocol allows to set up quickly the measurement of the mechanical capabilities of many B cells.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?